invertase/notifee/docs/react-native/docs/android/permissions.md

 ## Application wide

 To check whether the user has enabled application-wide notifications, call [`getNotificationSettings`](/reference/getnotificationsettings).
-The `alert` attributes will returns `0` if user has disabled the permission, and `1` if it's granted.
+The `authorizationStatus` attributes will returns `0` if user has disabled the permission, and `1` if it's granted.

 ```js